 Dr. Paolo Tasca is a Digital Economist, Blockchain Specialist and Public speaker, who specialized in peer-to-peer financial systems.
 In the past, he was the lead economist for digital currencies and peer-to-peer financial systems at Deutsche Bundesbank, Frankfurt.
 Currently, he is an advisor on blockchain technologies for a host of international organisations, including the EU Parliament and the United Nations.
 He is also the founder and executive director of the Centre for Blockchain Technologies (UCL CBT) at the University College London.

 His seasoned career makes him an ideal advisor for blockchain development as it relates to the EU’s and UN’s policies and regulations.
-An invaluable asset to the team, he provides a wealth of insight into the impact of blockchain on existing industries, what OSA DC’s multi-technology platform means for retail and other industries, and what the future of shopping could look like with OSA’s decentralized solutions.
+An invaluable asset to the team, he provides a wealth of insight into the impact of blockchain on existing industries, what OSA DC’s multi-technology platform means for retail and other industries, and what the future of shopping could look like with OSA Decentralized solutions.

 Why did you choose to join the OSA DC team as an advisor?

 So basically I find that applying blockchain, artificial intelligence, and data analytics to the fast moving consumer good market is very interesting.
 I didn’t see any companies in the market taking OSA DC’s approach, so when they contacted me, I was very enthusiastic and I was happy to join the advisory board.
 It’s also a step ahead of its pees.
-It’s not just a whitepaper; there’s a serious team backing the project, which has already developed some milestones in the sector with the OSA Hybrid Platform.
-They have a strong expertise in AI, big data analytics, and blockchain, and their expertise was another strong factor to get me to join the advisory board.
+It’s not just a whitepaper, they have a strong expertise in AI, big data analytics, and blockchain, and their expertise was another strong factor to get me to join the advisory board.

 Do you feel that you can influence the industry on a personal level by working with the OSA DC team?